joel-john/bulk-email/sample/README.md

 ## Test Environment Setup

-Either you can use own SMTP Servers or SMTP from services like Mailgun.
+Either you can use own SMTP Servers or get SMTP from services like Mailgun.

 Free services like Gmail/Yahoo wont support sending bulk emails